blueswen/fastapi-observability/readme.md

 #### Traces and Logs

 Utilize [OpenTelemetry Python SDK](https://github.com/open-telemetry/opentelemetry-python) to send trace info with gRCP to Tempo.
 Each request span contains other child spans when using OpenTelemetry instrumentation.
 The reason is that instrumentation will catch each internal asgi interaction ([opentelemetry-python-contrib issue #831](https://github.com/open-telemetry/opentelemetry-python-contrib/issues/831#issuecomment-1005163018)).
+If you want to get rid of the internal spans, there is a [workaround](https://github.com/open-telemetry/opentelemetry-python-contrib/issues/831#issuecomment-1116225314) in the same issue #831 through using a new OpenTelemetry middleware with two overridden method about span processing.

 Utilize [OpenTelemetry Logging Instrumentation](https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/logging/logging.html) override logger format which with trace id and span id.